Surbhi-Kohli/DockerAndk8s/3DockerImagesAndContainers.md

          docker run node

-    This command will use the node image from docker hub and utilise it to create a container from this image.
+This command will use the node image from docker hub and utilise it to create a container from this image.Containers are running instances of an image.Images are used to hold all the logic and code a container needs
 Once we do that, we will be able to use the node's interactive shell.

           Unable to find image 'node:latest' locally